SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/file.md

 #### errors

-* 201 – Not found in the database - if there is no task with such an id, or task doesn't have form, or form has no field with such a field_id.
+* 201 – Not found in the database - if there is no task with such an ID, or task doesn't have form, or form has no field with such a field_id.
-* 231 – Entity type mismatch - if form field is not file-based, i.e. doesn't use file id as its value.
+* 231 – Entity type mismatch - if form field is not file-based, i.e. doesn't use file ID as its value.
 * 255 – Invalid task state - if current task state is not "unassigned", "assigned" or "arrived", or if task's form not submitted at least once.
-* 267 – Too many entities - if there 6 or more unsubmitted files already associated with this form's field.
+* 267 – Too many entities - if there are 6 or more unsubmitted files already associated with this form's field.
 * 268 – File cannot be created due to quota violation.
 * 271 - File size is larger than the maximum allowed (by default 16 MB).